Jupyter Notebooks

 Usage

-Since developing an automated trading strategy requires a lot of experimentation and testing, an interactive development environment like Jupyter Notebooks is ideal.
-Especially in the beginning phase, it can help to progress a lot quicker.
+Developing an automated trading strategy requires experimentation and testing.
+An interactive development environment like Jupyter Notebooks is ideal in such scenario.
+Especially in the starting phase, it can help to progress a lot quicker.

-Roboquant is designed to be used in both standalone applications and Jupyter Notebooks.
-The exposed APIs are convenient to call from a Jupyter Notebook without too much ceremony and there are many charts included that make it easier to interpret what is going on during a run.
+Roboquant is designed to be used in both standalone JVM applications and Jupyter Notebooks.
+The exposed APIs are convenient to call from a Jupyter Notebook without too much ceremony and there are many charts included that make it easier to interpret what is going on during a run

 Using roboquant in a Kotlin Jupyter Notebook requires just a single command:

-By default, most of the core roboquant packages are imported.
-But the packages of the roboquant-crypto and roboquant-extra modules are not included by default.
-So for these you need to include the appropriate import statement.
+By default, the core roboquant packages are imported.
+But 3rd party modules like Binance and Polygon are not included by default.
+So these you’ll need to specify and add the appropriate import statement.

 Importing 3rd party libraries